aksommerville/fullmoon4/README.md

 ### After GDEX

+- [ ] fmn_game_load_map(): Try to get the correct hero position, right now it's reading randomly from the sprite list. (doesn't matter whether before or after the transition).
+- [ ] See paper notes from GDEX.
+Lots of bugs and improvements.
 - [ ] Tree-shake resources when packing.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.
 - [ ] genioc: Moved CPU load reporting to bigpc, we can drop it from genioc I think.